EmanueleCosenza/genetic-tsp/README.md

 ### Producing a graph file
 Most of the executables need a `.csv` file containing the representation of the input graph.
-The graph used in the experiments is already contained in the project directory as complete.csv.
+The file representing the graph used in the experiments is already contained in the project directory (`complete.csv`).
-To output a new complete graph with `n` nodes and random weights in `graph.csv`, just execute:
+To create a new complete graph with `n` nodes and random weights in `graph.csv`,
+run:

     ./csv graph.csv n